Guide

 Pilots

-Many pilots keep a flight radar display or aviation desk clock at home to stay connected to the skies - checking traffic patterns, familiar routes, and aircraft types in their downtime.
+Many pilots keep a flight radar display at home to stay connected to the skies - checking traffic patterns, familiar routes, and aircraft types in their downtime.

 Plane spotters

-Plane spotters and aviation enthusiasts use flight tracker displays to identify aircraft overhead, track rare types, and enjoy live flight data without leaving the house.
+Plane spotters use flight tracker displays to identify aircraft overhead, track rare types, and enjoy live flight data without leaving the house.

 Aviation enthusiasts

-Anyone with an interest in aviation - whether they live under a flight path, work in the industry, or simply love planes - finds an aviation desk display a compelling addition to their space.
+Anyone who lives under a flight path, works in the industry, or simply loves planes finds a dedicated aviation display a compelling addition to any space.

 Frequently asked questions